 When chicken reaches 165℉ (avoid overcooking), turn off heat.

 Immediately spread a thin layer of marinara sauce on top of each piece of chicken cutlet.
-Then top it with a slice (or two) or mozzarella cheese.
+Then top it with shredded mozzarella cheese.

 Your skillet should still be hot at this point, so cover it and let the cheese melt.
-It usually takes 3-5 minutes for the cheese to fully melted.
+It usually takes ~1 minute or so for the cheese to fully melted.

 When it is melted, top with lots of fresh basil and BAM!
 There you have it.